How To Clean Natural Stone

 Efflorescence

 The first step to cleaning efflorescence is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
-If the stain persists, please give us a call for professional advice.
+If the stain persists, we recommend cleaning by a professional.
+The below is a general guide.

 Organic Stains

-Organic stains such as moss, mould, animal droppings, timber, and leaf stains area common occurrence in outdoor areas, specifically in areas without much sunlight.
+Organic stains such as food, wine, moss, mould, animal droppings, timber, and leaf stains are a common occurrence in pool areas, specifically in areas without much sunlight.

-The first step to cleaning organic stains is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
-If the stain persists, try one of the 2 methods below for removing organic stains from stone.
+The first step to cleaning organic stains is to try removing the mark with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
+If the stain is minor, leave the mark for 2-3 days.
+If the stain persists, try a chlorine based wash.

 Chlorine